wangjunlem/msianspr-covid-faq/pca.md

 However, you will undergo a swab test at the end of your SHN.
 If you are entering from 25th January onwards, you will also take a swab test on arrival.

+## Is it possible to stay in the same room for SHN with other people? {#pca-sg-shn-share}

+Yes, but only if the person is a family member (spouse/child who does not need to be under PCA).
+Employees from the same company are no longer allowed to share the room.

+See the [response][ICA SafeTravel Response] from the Safe Travel team on costs and appeal details.

 ## I would like to travel on a different date from the dates in the PCA application.
 Am I allowed to do so? {#pca-date-change}

 No, you must travel on the dates that were mentioned.